-A virtual PBX (private branch exchange) is a type of telephone network that is used within a company or organization.
-The users of the virtual PBX phone system can communicate within their company or organization and the outside world using the internet, typically voice over IP (VoIP) technology.
+A virtual PBX (private branch exchange) is a type of telephone network used within a company or organization.
+The virtual PBX phone system users can communicate within their company or organization and the outside world using the internet, typically voice over IP (VoIP) technology.

 A virtual PBX also allows you to have more phones than physical phone lines (PTSN) and allows free calls between users.
 It also provides features like transfers, voicemail, call recording, interactive voice menus (IVRs) and ACD call queues and more.